-- Number of entities available to bid: The complex site logistics and requirements to continue business/performances in the building during construction are likely to discourage bidders from participating in a traditional design-bid-build process.
-Additionally, the type of work involved, pumping raw sewage underneath the audience chamber and stage area of the building above, present elevated risks to a low bid contractor.
-The opportunity to partner with the architecture and engineering team and perform investigative early work is likely to encourage more subcontract bidders. - 2.
-Construction budget and future operating costs: Utilizing an RFP process to select a General Contractor will allow Metro to obtain cost reductions through pre-construction services by the Contractor during the design phase, including a constructability review, value engineering, and other services.
-Involving the Contractor early in the design process fosters teamwork that results in a better design, fewer change orders, and faster progress with fewer unexpected delays, resulting in lower costs to Metro.
-The ability to have the General Contractor do early work prior to completion of design shortens the overall duration of construction, resulting in less disruption and risk to revenue generation Portland'5 and its clients.
-Faster progress and an earlier completion date will also help Metro avoid the risk of inflationary increase in materials and construction labor costs.

-Contractor constructability review also allows for an ongoing review of the long term operating costs of design options, allowing for midcourse design choices, leading to a project having lower long term operating maintenance and repair costs.

-- 3. Public Benefits: The execution of the project by using the CM/GC process will allow the procurement and contracting schedule to be compressed providing more working time to cope with the supply chain issues and labor shortages affecting the construction industry.
-In addition to the public benefits from the cost savings noted above, the procurement of a CM/GC construction contract through the RFP process will help realize Metro's goal of obtaining COBID participation by enabling a qualitative review of proposers' approach to COBID outreach and mentoring partnerships. - 4.
-Value Engineering: The process will enable the Contractor to work with the Project Engineer and Portland'5 staff to help reduce construction costs by providing early input and constructability review to designers, avoiding costly redesign and change orders, and providing opportunities for the engineers and Contractor to work together on both practical and innovative solutions to complex design issues.
-This type of contract will allow the engineers to more easily explore, with the Contractor, the feasibility of innovative design solutions and incorporate ongoing value engineering.
+- 1. Number of Entities Available to Bid: The complex site logistics and uncertainties involved in mobilizing work on SW Broadway in downtown Portland and work scheduling requirements related to the imperative to continue business/performances in the building during construction are likely to discourage bidders from participating in a traditional design-bid-build process.
+Additionally, these same complex site logistics present elevated risks that further discourage potential bidders.
+The opportunity to partner with the architecture and engineering team and perform investigative early work is likely to encourage more participation by contractors. - 2.
+Construction Budget and Future Operating Costs: Utilizing an RFP process to select a General Contractor will allow Metro to obtain cost reductions through pre-construction services by the contractor during the design phase, including a constructability review, value engineering, and other services.
+Involving the contractor early in the design process fosters teamwork that results in a better design, fewer change orders, and faster progress with fewer unexpected delays, resulting in lower costs to Metro.
+The ability to have the Contractor do early work prior to completion of design shortens the overall duration of construction, resulting in less disruption and risk to revenue generation Portland'5 and its clients.
+Faster progress and an earlier completion date will also help Metro avoid the risk of inflationary increase in materials and construction labor costs. - Contractor constructability review also allows for an ongoing review of the long-term operating costs of design options, allowing for midcourse design choices leading to a project having lower long-term operating maintenance and repair costs. - 3.
+Public Benefits: The execution of the project by using the CMGC process will allow the schedule to be compressed sufficiently to address current supply chain issues and labor challenges being addressed by the construction industry.
+In addition to the public benefits from the cost savings noted above, the procurement of a CM/GC construction contract through the RFP process will help realize Metro's goal of obtaining COBID participation by enabling a qualitative review of proposers' approach to COBID outreach and mentoring partnerships.
+The CMGC process also facilitates the implementation of the Metro's Construction Career Pathways initiative by establishing the submittal and evaluation of the contractors' workforce development plans as an evaluation criteria. - 4.
+Value Engineering: The process will enable the contractor to work with the project engineer and P'5 staff to help reduce construction costs by providing early input and constructability review to designers, avoiding costly redesign and change orders, and providing opportunities for the engineers and contractor to work together on both practical and innovative solutions to complex design issues.
+This type of contract will allow the engineers to more easily explore with the contractor the feasibility of innovative design solutions and incorporate ongoing value engineering. - 5.
+Specialized Expertise Required: In addition to prior experience with historic buildings and performing arts center roof installation, contractor and subcontractors must be able to demonstrate in their proposal that they have worked in a busy urban area and understand the logistics of traffic control, access, removing demolished materials, etc. The selection of a contractor with such specialized expertise to construct the project will result in a substantially lower risk to Metro, because it increases the likelihood of the project being completed on or ahead of schedule, resulting